AbeArtus/RandomWare-CSProj-G15/README.md

 # RandsomWare detection software

-This Repo is dedicated to studying basic randsomare and developing similar applications, then making programs to Scan the file and report any suspicious activity.
-It is purely  for education purpopses to detect the threat of ransomware in any file.
+This Repo is dedicated to studying basic randsomware and developing similar applications, then making programs to Scan the file and report any suspicious activity.
+It is purely  for education purpopses to detect the threat of ransomware in any file, this is currently under the ideology that we know what attack is coming for simplification purposes.
+Creating an entire antivirus for any file is possible, but is quite simply out of our reach at this point.

 ## Contributors:
 Abe Artus